The Dry-In-Wet Watercolor Painting Technique

-The Dry-In-Wet technique is not taught that much.
-But, it is an essential technique for getting the most out of watercolor painting.
-It is the easiest, most economical way of getting distinct but soft-edged shapes in your paintings.
+The Dry-In-Wet technique is not taught that much, but, it is an essential technique for getting the most out of watercolor painting.
+The dry-into-wet technique has two great uses in your watercolor painting.

 What you’ll need:

 - Watercolor paper – two small sheets of watercolor paper, about 5″ x 7″ each.
 Recommend Arches 140lb Cold Press paper